 In 2015, Mawlid al-Nabi will be celebrated twice.
 The day celebrates the Prophet Muhammad’s life through prayers with communal meals or outdoor celebrations.
 Beginning on the sunset of the previous day, the date of Mawlid al-Nabi varies from country to country depending on official sightings of the moon.
 It changes dates each year because it is celebrated according to the lunar Islamic calendar.

 Many Europeans celebrate Christmas the night before – giving gifts and hosting great feats for family and friends on Christmas Eve.
 Do any of your friends or family celebrate this way?
 You could ask them to share their memories or even create some traditions of your own.

-Widely celebrated throughout Australia, Christmas traditionally celebrates the birth of Christ for the Christian faiths.
+Widely celebrated throughout the festive season in Australia, Christmas traditionally celebrates the birth of Christ for the Christian faiths.
 But today it is synonymous with family, friends and being thankful.
 A good meal and a thoughtful gift can make this a special day.
 A Kriskringle gift organised in the lead up to Christmas and shared on the day could be a nice idea for your residents and staff.
 Secret Santa Organizer is a free online Kriskringle generator that might be handy.

 31 New Year’s Eve

 As one year comes to an end and a new one begins, it’s a good time to mark achievements and set ambitions for the year ahead.
 You could start by sharing your highlights from the year and your own New Year resolutions.